onigoetz/imagecache/README.md

 For it to work you need

 - PHP 5.3
-- Clean url's with apache url_rewrite or nginx rewrites
+- Clean urls with apache url_rewrite or nginx rewrites
--

 ## Installation